imalsogreg/pipes-rt/README.md

 [![Build Status](https://secure.travis-ci.org/ImAlsoGreg/pipes-rt.png)](http://travis-ci.org/ImAlsoGreg/pipes-rt)

-A few pipes to yield values in timed patterns, and typeclasses to give values timestamps.
+A few pipes to yield values at a steady rate, as a poisson process, or according to the values themselves

 For example: